- Traveling to Kosovo, a magnificent small country

-Montenegro is pretty close to well known Croatia which in recent years has become a very popular international travel destination, but Montenegro is close by in more ways than one.
+Travel to Montenegro with the beautiful black mountains and the Mediterranean is pretty close to well-known Croatia which in recent years has become a very popular international travel destination, but Montenegro is close by in more ways than one.
 Montenegro really means the “Black Mountain” and has only been independent since they reached independence from Serbia by a referendum in 2006.

 Life’s quiet walk in Kotor